Key Takeaways

 Choose your primary priority

 • Prioritize customer experience if your operations require frequent certificate requests, mid-term policy changes or fast claims resolution.
-Caterers working the Twin Cities wedding circuit or contractors rotating between commercial sites in Rochester and Mankato need an insurer that responds in hours, not days.
+Caterers on the Twin Cities wedding circuit or contractors rotating between commercial sites in Rochester and Mankato need an insurer that responds in hours, not days.

 3. 3